ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Method

 In summary, the loss function during the anomaly detection training phase is defined as:

-In this equation, $\mathcal{L}_{R}$ is the reconstruction loss, and $\mathcal{L}_{M}$ is the pixel classification loss. $\lambda_{0}$, $\lambda_{1}$, and $\lambda_{2}$ denote the coefficients of the MSE loss, SSIM loss, and cross-entropy loss, respectively.
+In this equation, $\mathcal{L}_{R}$ is the reconstruction loss, and $\mathcal{L}_{P}$ is the pixel classification loss. $\lambda_{0}$, $\lambda_{1}$, and $\lambda_{2}$ denote the coefficients of the MSE loss, SSIM loss, andpixel classification loss, respectively.
 These coefficients determine the weight of each loss component within the overall loss function $\mathcal{L}$.